Earth-School–to–Farm

 Find out more

-Click here to read a recent blog post about our newest program working with refugee youth from Central America.
+Click here to read a recent blog post about our programs with refugee youth.

-Thanks to a grant from the Kate Svitek Memorial Foundation, OCC Kindergartners are getting out into nature.
-Watch the video here.
+Thanks to a grant from the Kate Svitek Memorial Foundation, Ossining Children’s Center Kindergartners have experienced annual nature-based programs with SGITW.
+Watch the videos here.

 Thank you to our supporters!

-In addition to all the generous individuals and partners who have donated in support of these programs, we’d like to add extra special thanks to those who give generously of their time and services to make Earth School-to-Farm programs so successful:
+In addition to all the generous individuals and partners who have donated in support of these programs, we’d like to add extra special thanks to those who have given generously of their time and services to make Earth School-to-Farm programs so successful over the years:

-Our deepest thanks also go to the local foundations who support our Earth School-to-Farm programs:
+Our deepest thanks also go to the foundations who have supported our Earth School-to-Farm programs:

 • St. Faith’s House Foundation.